Suffering and Rebirth

 When we speak of dependent arising, there are four levels of it.
 So, first, the level of the twelve links of dependent arising – this very complex system of the happiness and unhappiness, karma and so on.
 And then dependence on causes – so all the little parts of what we experienced have come from different causes, and depend on parts as well.
 And then it's a "problem" in terms of mental labeling; the problem is what the label "problem" refers to.
 But there's nothing on the side of all these parts and causes that has established it from its side as a problem.

 So, we've understood that, and all that we do with shamatha is that we focus on that situation with that understanding that it has arisen dependently in terms of the twelve links and causes and parts and mental labeling, but without discerning any of the details; just that understanding that it has dependently arisen.
 It's only once we've had that container of perfect concentration that we can discern all the details and not lose our concentration – that's vipashyana.
-But if we have practiced over and over again and built up this beneficial habit through meditation – that's the meaning of meditation – of shamatha on focusing on the problem it terms of it being dependently arisen, then in our daily life we can apply that understanding in a situation, even before we've attained the full state of shamatha and perfect concentration.
+But if we have practiced over and over again and built up this beneficial habit through meditation – that's the meaning of meditation – of shamatha on focusing on the problem in terms of it being dependently arisen, then in our daily life we can apply that understanding in a situation, even before we've attained the full state of shamatha and perfect concentration.

 In other words, here's a situation: I'm happy, but then I'm starting to get upset about something.
 At that point, we apply mindfulness.
 Mindfulness is the mental glue to remember what we developed in meditation.
 And we see, we focus, we understand that this situation has arisen based on the twelve links, causes, parts, and mental labeling.
 We don't have to analyze the details of it; it doesn't matter at this point.
-But we need understanding, Merely to say that it's dependent arising doesn't mean anything – that's just an audio category; it's just a word, but no meaning is associated to it.
+But we need understanding.
+Merely to say that it's dependent arising doesn't mean anything – that's just an audio category; it's just a word, but no meaning is associated to it.
 We need some correct understanding of what dependent arising means in that moment, even though we don't discern all the details.
 We could discern some of them if we wanted to, but not at that moment; it's not relevant.
 So then, just with that understanding, we can dissolve our difficulty and we get calm.
 And then, we use our intelligence to do what the intelligent thing to do is in that situation, not compulsively.

 So, the real mindfulness meditation is to try to always keep this understanding in our minds, which means to remember it, which means the mental glue, so that in any situation, no matter what is happening, we understand that it has dependently arisen.
 And we if we wanted to, we could analyze it, but even without detailed analysis, we understand what it’s all about.
 If we get really highly evolved with vipashyana, then in each moment we'll be able to discern all the causes as well, but that's a super advanced level.

-It's same thing in terms of understanding the self who is experiencing this moment.
+It's the same thing in terms of understanding the self who is experiencing this moment.
 Again, if we have understood that, and the two truths that are involved – if we understood that and worked it with it, then in that moment, we're able to keep mindfulness of that as well.
 That's shamatha on voidness.
 We don't have to actually discern all those details; we have to discern it before, but then in that moment we just – pah! – cut out all this confusion.

 The danger of course is that we become sloppy and then we forget the meaning.
-So we have to familiarize yourself with the meaning over and over again, which means we have to just continue to practice over and over again – make a heroic effort because the habit of our confusion and compulsiveness.
+So we have to familiarize ourselves with the meaning over and over again, which means we have to just continue to practice over and over again – make a heroic effort because of the habit of our confusion and compulsiveness.
 These habits are very, very strong, and they've been going on with no beginning, remember?
 The self and the mental continuum have no beginning, so they build up a tremendous force and that has to be overcome.
 That's why we mentioned before: we have to build up this network of positive force through meditation and through actually doing things to help others.
 That builds up the counteracting positive force to overcome the negative force from our previous negative habits.

 Dealing with Situations Pertaining to the Self